YvesStraten/nix/README.md

 Sets your `$EDITOR` variable to be NvChad

 ### `customConfig`
-Adds the specified custom folder with your configurations, e.g `chadrc.lua`
+Adds the specified custom folder with your configurations, e.g `chadrc.lua` it can be as many files as you need.

+### `chadrcContents` and `initLuaContents`
+Define the content of `charc.lua` and/or `init.lua`.
+This can either be lines, or you can import your files into the lines with `${builtins.readFile ./some-path}`